We know the college admission process can be a little overwhelming. We're here to help.

 May I use score choice?

 Applicants are welcome to use the score choice option for standardized test score submission.
 Princeton will consider the highest individual section results across all sittings of the SAT Reasoning and the highest composite score for the ACT*.
 We encourage applicants to submit all official test scores as soon as they are available.

 *We will only accept a composite from an entire sitting of the ACT.
 We will not consider scores when a student retakes an individual section of the ACT.

 A complete application includes official scores of the SAT Reasoning Test or ACT.
 We do not require SAT Subject Tests.
 Please note that the College Board English Language Proficiency Test does not count as a subject area test or as a substitute for the SAT Reasoning Test.

 What are the English Proficiency tests you accept?

 We accept the Test of English as a Foreign Language (TOEFL), the International English Language Testing System Academic (IELTS Academic) or the Pearson Test of English Academic (PTE Academic).

 Who is required to submit an English Proficiency Test?

 If English is not the primary language spoken in your home and you attend a school where English is not the language of instruction, you must take the Test of English as a Foreign Language (TOEFL), the International English Language Testing System Academic (IELTS Academic) or the Pearson Test of English Academic (PTE Academic), in addition to the SAT Reasoning (or ACT, where offered).
-SAT Subject Tests are recommended but not required.

 Why do you require the writing/essay portion of the SAT and ACT?